Propanediol-phosphate dehydrogenase

-propane-1,2-diol 1-phosphate + NAD+ hydroxyacetone phosphate + NADH + H+

-Thus, the two substrates of this enzyme are propane-1,2-diol 1-phosphate and NAD+, whereas its 3 products are hydroxyacetone phosphate, NADH, and H+.
+The two substrates of this enzyme are propane-1,2-diol 1-phosphate and NAD+.
+Its products are hydroxyacetone phosphate, nicotinamide adenine dinucleotide (NADH), and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is propane-1,2-diol-1-phosphate:NAD+ oxidoreductase.
 Other names in common use include PDP dehydrogenase, 1,2-propanediol-1-phosphate:NAD+ oxidoreductase, and propanediol phosphate dehydrogenase.